ChrisChinchilla/Chip-Shop/manual.md

 After ten years / rounds, total scores and the player with the highest combined score wins.

-# Scoring
+## Scoring

 There are three values that combined at the end of the game make up a players final score.

-## Longevity
+### Longevity

 Gained from how you decide to build your products, who you hire and certain events.
 Was (and is) your company a bright light that burn out fast or has it laid the ground for a long and sustainable future?

-## Loyalty
+### Loyalty

 Gained from how you decide to build your products, who you hire and certain events.
 Did you churn our products that no one wanted or loved or did you create sources of wonder and inspiration in your customer base?

-## Profit
+### Profit

 Players make profit from selling products, the more you sell for more time, the more profit, it's simple.

-# Components
+## Components

-- {{ productDeck.size }} product cards
+- 68 product cards
-- {{ eventDeck.size }} event cards
+- 67 event cards
-- {{ personalityDeck.size }} personality cards
+- 33 personality and staff cards
 - Player Boards
 - Main Game Board

-# Setup
+## Setup

-## Choose Starting Personalities
+### Choose Starting Personalities

 Determine who will go first by your favourite random method, and let them pick first from the personality deck, continue clockwise until the last player, then choose the second counter clockwise, i.e. the last player picks twice in a row and whoever picked the first personality first picks their second last.

 You can either select personalities randomly or manually, they are reasonably balanced, for your first game, random is best.

-### Personality Special Skills
+#### Personality Special Skills

 In addition to their starting Longevity and Loyalty values some personalities also have special abilities listed, you can use **one** of these abilities, **once** per game.
 Details of these are listed under the **Concepts** section.

-### Personality Starting Resources
+#### Personality Starting Resources

 In addition to their starting Longevity and Loyalty values some personalities bring starting resources with them, take the relevant counters and add them to your factory.

-### Personality Payment
+#### Personality Payment

 You start Chip Shop as a young startup company and your starting personalities are willing to chase this dream, but this wont last for ever, when your company reaches a Longevity value of **12**, they will expect to be paid per turn the money value listed on their card.
 This continues from this point on-wards, if you lose Longevity after reaching this point, they still expect to be paid.
 The only way to stop paying personalities is to use one of the income stream actions or an event card to remove them from your company.
-Another option is to declare [bankruptcy](concepts/bankruptcy) and start as a new company with the same personalities.
+Another option is to declare bankruptcy, starting as a new company with the same personalities as when starting the game.

-## Main Board
+### Main Board

 Place the main board in the middle of the table.
 Add a score marker for each player to the Longevity and Loyalty tracks equal to the starting values (combined) of your starting personalities.